 We want members to be comfortable with who they are.
 We help them to be brave enough to stand up for the things that are important to them whilst celebrating the special things that make them happy.
 We talk to them about how sometimes being true to themselves means making difficult decisions – even if their friends don’t agree.

 And develop my beliefs

 Serving others is at the heart of Girlguiding.
 We encourage members to do things to help protect the world - including the people and animals in it.
-Therefore they serve their community and the country they live in, which in the Promise is represented by the Queen, who is also the Patron of Girlguiding.
+So they serve the community and country they live in, which in the promise is represented by the King.

 To help other people

 Lending a hand has always been an important part of guiding.
 Members of Girlguiding help their friends, their family, girls in other countries or people in their local area.
 They also speak out about topics they feel passionate about and show one-another respect.